-How to Remove Foxtail from Dog’s Ears, Nose, or Paws
+Foxtail in Dog’s Ears, Nose, or Paws – How to Remove Safely

 Your dog might love to run and play outside, but there are some dangers outside you might not realize or have heard about before.
 One danger to a dog is the foxtail plant, and this plant could potentially be life-threatening to your dog if he gets the barbed seeds stuck on him.